MEMESCOEP/XenOS/README.md

 Starting the build:
 <br/>
-*NOTE: If you would like to compile outside of visual studio you may run `dotnet build`.*
+*NOTE: If you would like to compile outside of visual studio you may run `dotnet build`, or `build.bat`.*
 1. Open the project in Visual Studio (Be sure to check if there are any errors!).
 2. Press the `F5` key or click the button labeled "Cosmos" in the toolbar.
 3. Once VMWare launches, you're done!

 ## TO-DO
+* Finish re-writing GUI
 * Add USB support
 * Add NTFS and/or EXT Filesystem support
 * Fix bugs lol